idfepam/HESTI-Real-Estate-Scrapper/README.md

    python scrape_lands.py
    ```

    This will scrape the real estate listings from the specified URL and store them in the MongoDB database.
+Limit of scraped object is set to 10, but it can be changed to any number.

 2. **Check the data in MongoDB**:
    - Open the MongoDB shell: